The Black Tulip (2010 film)

-The Black Tulip is a 2010 film directed by novice filmmaker Sonia Nassery Cole and starring Haji Gul Aser, Sonia Nassery Cole, Walid Amini, Jack Scalia, and Edoardo Costa.
-It is set in Afghanistan.
+The Black Tulip is a 2010 film directed by filmmaker Sonia Nassery Cole and starring Cole, Haji Gul Aser, Walid Amini, Jack Scalia, and Edoardo Costa.
+It was set in Afghanistan.

 Premise

 The film depicts the fictional Mansouri family who start a restaurant in Kabul named The Poets' Corner, where artists and writers meet.
 The story centers on Farishta (Cole), the woman who runs the cafe.
 The Poets' Corner serves wine in teapots and has poetry readings by locals and members of the U.S. military.
 This ultimately angers the Taliban and they begin kidnapping and assassinating the family and patrons of the cafe.